-Applications are now open for The Common Young Writers Program, which offers two two-week summer classes for high school students (rising 9-12).
+Applications are now open for The Common Young Writers Program, which offers two two-week, fully virtual summer classes for high school students (rising 9-12).
 Students will be introduced to the building blocks of fiction and learn to read with a writer’s gaze.
 Taught by the editors and editorial assistants of Amherst College’s literary magazine, the summer courses (Level I and Level II) run Monday-Friday and are open to all high school students (rising 9-12).
-The program runs July 19-31.
+The program runs July 25-August 5.

 The Common Young Writers Program is a two-week (Monday-Friday) online creative writing program for high school students (rising 9-12).
 Taught by the editors and editorial assistants of Amherst College’s literary magazine, the summer 2020 course will focus on the short story.
 Through writing exercises and contemporary reading assignments from The Common, we will introduce students to the building blocks of fiction (scene, character, plot, image) and guide them through the process of writing and revising their own short stories.